kyma-project/test-infra/prow/README.md

 ```

   ├── cluster               # All "yaml" files for Prow cluster provisioning.
-  ├── images                # Images for component jobs that you can also use for generic builds.
+  ├── images                # Images for Prow jobs that you can also use for generic builds.
   ├── jobs                  # All files with jobs definitions.
   ├── scripts               # Scripts used by the test jobs.
   ├── config.yaml           # The main Prow configuration, without job definitions.
 For example, it contains Plank configuration and Preset definitions.